saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 our predictor `Reviews` (refer to additional work to see old residual plot).

-Since our model satisfies the linearity assumption and also realtively satisfies our normality assumption it is reasonable to assume that the assumptions for this model are satisfied.
+Since our model satisfies the linearity assumption and also relatively satisfies our normality assumption it is reasonable to assume that the assumptions for this model are satisfied.
 As well, as stated above and in our additional work we did try to choose multiple models and this particular one was the one with the least noticeable violation of constant variance and normality.
-Therefore, we believe that given this sufficient effort, this model is mostly likely the one that is grestest for predicting the majority of applications given our dataset.
+Therefore, we believe that given this sufficient effort, this model is mostly likely the one that is greatest for predicting the majority of applications given our data set.

 #### Normality